 Go for a boat ride in a gondola

 A gondola is a traditional Venetian row boat that was once the main mode of transportation in the city.
 It's very romantic and great way to explore the canals, however quite pricy at a rate of 80 euros for 25-3o minutes.
-We weren't sure if we would be underwhelmed for the price, but it was once of our favourite things we did!
+We weren't sure if we would be underwhelmed for the price, but it was one of our favourite things we did!
 A classic.

 Watch the sunset from Ponte dell'Accademiaa

 The most gorgeous place we saw the sunset from was the Ponte dell'Accademiaa bridge.
-Oranges, purples, blues, yellows and pinks lit up the sky, the historic buildings and canal.
+Oranges, purples, blues, yellows and pinks lit up the sky, the historic buildings and the canal.